-1. Study programme and study programme's design and development (ESG 1.1, 1.2, 1.8, 1.9)
+1. Study programme and study programme's design and development

+(ESG 1.1, 1.2, 1.8, 1.9)

-- Policy for quality assurance of the programme of study: - o has a formal status and is publicly available - supports the organisation of the quality assurance system through appropriate structures, regulations and processes - supports teaching, administrative staff and students to take on their responsibilities in quality assurance - ensures academic integrity and freedom and is vigilant against academic fraud - guards against intolerance of any kind or discrimination against the students or staff - o supports the involvement of external stakeholders - The programme of study: - is designed with overall programme objectives that are in line with the institutional strategy and have explicit intended learning outcomes - $\circ$ is designed by involving students and other stakeholders - o benefits from external expertise - reflects the four purposes of higher education of the Council of Europe (preparation for sustainable employment, personal development, preparation for life as active citizens in democratic societies, the development and maintenance, through teaching, learning and research, of a broad, advanced knowledge base) - o is designed so that it enables smooth student progression - o defines the expected student workload in ECTS - o includes well-structured placement opportunities where appropriate - o is subject to a formal institutional approval process - results in a qualification that is clearly specified and communicated, and refers to the correct level of the National Qualifications Framework for Higher Education and, consequently, to the Framework for Qualifications of the European Higher Education Area - is regularly monitored in the light of the latest research in the given discipline, thus ensuring that the programme is up-to-date - is periodically reviewed so that it takes into account the changing needs of society, the students' workload, progression and completion, the effectiveness of procedures for assessment of students, student expectations, needs and satisfaction in relation to the programme - o is reviewed and revised regularly involving students and other stakeholders - Public information (clear, accurate, objective, up-to date and readily accessible): - o about the programme of study offered - o the selection criteria - the intended learning outcomes
+- Policy for quality assurance of the programme of study: - o has a formal status and is publicly available - supports the organisation of the quality assurance system through appropriate structures, regulations and processes - supports teaching, administrative staff and students to take on their responsibilities in quality assurance - ensures academic integrity and freedom and is vigilant against academic fraud - guards against intolerance of any kind or discrimination against the students or staff - supports the involvement of external stakeholders - The programme of study: - o is designed with overall programme objectives that are in line with the institutional strategy and have explicit intended learning outcomes - o is designed by involving students and other stakeholders - o benefits from external expertise - reflects the four purposes of higher education of the Council of Europe (preparation for sustainable employment, personal development, preparation for life as active citizens in democratic societies, the development and maintenance, through teaching, learning and research, of a broad, advanced knowledge base) - o is designed so that it enables smooth student progression - defines the expected student workload in ECTS - o includes well-structured placement opportunities where appropriate - is subject to a formal institutional approval process - results in a qualification that is clearly specified and communicated, and refers to the correct level of the National Qualifications Framework for Higher Education and, consequently, to the Framework for Qualifications of the European Higher Education Area - is regularly monitored in the light of the latest research in the given discipline, thus ensuring that the programme is up-to-date - is periodically reviewed so that it takes into account the changing needs of society, the students' workload, progression and completion, the effectiveness of procedures for assessment of students, student expectations, needs and satisfaction in relation to the programme - o is reviewed and revised regularly involving students and other stakeholders - Public information (clear, accurate, objective, up-to date and readily accessible): - about the programme of study offered

+- o the selection criteria

+- the intended learning outcomes

 - the qualification awarded

-- o the teaching, learning and assessment procedures
+- the teaching, learning and assessment procedures

-- o the pass rates
+- the pass rates

 - o the learning opportunities available to the students

-- o graduate employment information
+- graduate employment information

-This BA programme in English targets undergraduate students aiming to develop a career in hospitality and tourism.
-It is positioned as a good opportunity for personal and professional development, through equipping students with knowledge, foreign languages, digital literacy and the skills of operations and management for the hospitality and tourism sectors in Cyprus and abroad.
+This 2-year Diploma in Hospitality & Tourism Management taught in English targets undergraduate students aiming to develop a career in hospitality and tourism.
+It is positioned as a good opportunity for personal and professional development, through equipping students with knowledge, foreign languages and the skills of operations and management for the hospitality and tourism sectors.
 This is expected to support their career development and professional life.
-The aims and objectives of the programme should, therefore, enable students to develop their skills and increase their career prospects.
+The aims and objectives of the programme should, therefore, enable students to develop a range of skills and techniques, personal qualities and attributes essential for successful performance for working directly in the Hospitality and Tourism sector.